Generalization bounds for learning under graph-dependence: A survey: Notation and framework

-\end{lm} } \mra{We can now state the following theorem which constitutes one of the pillar's of our results.} \begin{tm}[McDiarmid's inequality \citealt{mcdiarmid1989method}] Let $f: \Om \rightarrow \R$ be $\c$-Lipschitz and $\X = (X_1, \ldots, X_n)$ be a vector of \mra{$n$} independent random variables that takes values in $\Om$.
+We can now state the following McDiarmid's inequality, which constitutes one of the pillars of our results.
+It states that a Lipschitz function of independent random variables concentrates around its expectation. \begin{tm}[McDiarmid's inequality \citealt{mcdiarmid1989method}] Let $f: \Om \rightarrow \R$ be $\c$-Lipschitz and $\X = (X_1, \ldots, X_n)$ be a vector of independent random variables that takes values in $\Om$.
 Then for every $t>0$,

 \end{tm}